replicatedhq/replicated-field-labs/instruqt/closing-information-gap/03-additional-information/assignment.md

 ![Adding Deployment Status Analyzers](../assets/adding-deployment-analyzers.png)

-We'll do the same for the various stateful sets that are part of the application.
-Add these after the deployments.
+We'll do the same for the stateful set that provides the database for Slackernews.

 ```
     - statefulsetStatus:
-        name: slackernews-postgresql
+        name: postgres
-        namespace: default
+        namespace: slackernews
         outcomes:
           - fail:
               when: "absent"
               message: |
                 The Slackernews database has not been deployed to this cluster.
-Please sure to install the Slackernews registry application using its Helm chart.
+Please sure to install the Slackernews application using its Helm chart.
           - fail:
               when: "< 1"
               message: |